 Eclipses on the earth were once the subject of shamans and superstition.
 Even today in many countries well meaning local press put fear into their citizens that sunlight during an eclipse is somehow dangerous.
 (The extreme stories try to discourage people from looking at the sun before and after totality).

-the sun.
-The only other planet that has easily observable eclipses is
+sun.
+The only other planet that has easily observable eclipses is Jupiter.

-Jupiter.
-Jupiter’s moons regularly cross between the planet and the
+Jupiter’s moons regularly cross between the planet and the sun.